Donny Osmond Sends Peter Frampton The Best Present Ever For His 69th Birthday

-Donny Osmond had a special delivery for Peter Frampton—and he sent it by way of messenger Weird Al Yankovic.
+Donny Osmond had a special delivery for Peter Frampton — and he sent it in a rather unusual way.
 In honor of the legendary singer and guitarist’s singer’s 69th birthday, the Donny and Marie star recorded an elaborate song-and-dance video to mark his milestone day.
 In an even more iconic twist, the video was delivered to Frampton via intermediary “Weird Al” Yankovic.

 In the video, Donny Osmond is surrounded by gold balloons as wishes Peter Frampton a happy birthday and tells him, “This one’s for you.”
 The 61-year-old “Puppy Love” singer is then transported to a Vegas-like stage complete with a sequined jacket, flashing lights, and backup dancers as he sings to Frampton, “69 sure looks good on you!”
 The clip ends with a grinning Donny sitting amid an array of birthday balloons and a pile of presents.

-Peter Frampton posted the video to Twitter and Instagram along with a thank you to the former teen idol.
+Frampton posted the video to Twitter and Instagram along with a thank you to the former teen idol.

 “This was a wild surprise birthday vid from @DonnyOsmond.
 Thank you so much.
 Wow!
 And it was delivered to me through an intermediary known to us all as Weird Al. Thanks, guys… much appreciated,” the Frampton Comes Alive singer wrote.